pyControl/docs/docs/user-guide/pycontrol-data.md

 # Importing data

 The [data_import](https://github.com/pyControl/code/blob/master/tools/data_import.py) module in the *tools* folder contains Python classes for importing and representing pyControl data.
 A `Session` class represents data from a single session.
 An `Experiment` class represents data from an experiment consisting of multiple sessions and subjects.
+A `load_analog_data` function loads analog signals.

 The data import module has dependencies: